 This large food company produces food, feed and fuel ingredients from bionutrients.
 With operations on several continents, the company recycles all kinds of products into useable and specialty ingredients.

 Multiple plants in the Netherlands became the focal point in building a new framework for maintenance.
 The company saw the great value of optimization.
-By standardising systems and processes, they want to realise world-class equipment effectiveness and cost leadership through optimum availability and capacity performance.
+By standardizing systems and processes, they want to realize world-class equipment effectiveness and cost leadership through optimum availability and capacity performance.
 MaxGrip is the maintenance optimization partner for several global food & beverage companies, with a proven ability to translate strategic issues to practical processes on the work floor.

-Building the framework started with a close look at the business context and current organisation.
-The APM scan analyzes the maintenance organisation in 13 competency areas.
+Building the framework started with a close look at the business context and current organization.
+The APM scan analyzes the maintenance organization in 13 competency areas.
 “We want to create value by aligning the maintenance with the business goals”, says MaxGrip expert Wilco Hekkert.
 “The APM scan is a cost-effective tool to find out the relative strengths and the areas that will need development.
 All maintenance-related documentation is discussed with reliability engineers and other maintenance professionals.
 During the process, there is growing awareness of the many interconnections and the priorities.”

 Creating the support base for change can be a challenge.
 MaxGrip does not present a model to follow, but starts an exchange of views and knowledge in order to jointly raise a maintenance framework that can be built upon.
-“After the framework was completed at the company, we continued the conversation at each of the locations until everyone recognised how new ways of working will improve the maintenance organisation and save costs at the same time.
+“After the framework was completed at the company, we continued the conversation at each of the locations until everyone recognized how new ways of working will improve the maintenance organization and save costs at the same time.
 We are good at connecting people, IT and processes.
 For good results, validating the process with the management is as important as personal engagement and coaching on the job.”